 Recently I realized that many people aren’t aware how helpful an hour or two of job interview coaching can be, so I decided to write down 10 ways a career coach can help you prepare for a job interview.

-In an interviewing coaching session (conducted via Skype or telephone), a career coach can…
+In an interviewing coaching session, a career coach can…

 1. Evaluate the quality of your response to the ever popular question, “Tell me about yourself.”

 2. Give you honest feedback if your answers to interview questions are too long or too terse.

 3. Assess the pace and volume of your speaking style so that you can adjust as needed to be easily understood.